Sailing ship tactics: Developments during the French Revolutionary and Napoleonic Wars

 Throughout the wars, which lasted, with a brief interval of peace, from 1793 to 1815, British admirals like Jervis, Duncan and particularly Nelson grew bolder in the method they adopted for producing the desired mêlée or pell-mell action at the battles of Cape St. Vincent, Camperdown and Trafalgar.
 The most radical tactic was the head-on approach in column used by Nelson at Trafalgar, which invited a raking fire to which his own ships could not reply as they approached, but then produced a devastating raking fire as the British ships passed through the Franco-Spanish line.

-It has been argued the tactics of these British admirals were too risky, and would have proved disastrous if tried against more skillful opponents.
-But it has been remarked that, "this is one of those criticisms which are of value only against those who think that there can be a magic efficacy in any particular attack, which makes its success infallible."
-That the tactics of British admirals of the wars of 1793–1815 had in themselves no such advantage, was demonstrated at the Battle of Lissa in 1811.
+It has been argued both that the tactics of these British admirals were too risky, and would have proved disastrous if tried against more skillful opponents; and also that this was an acceptable risk given the lack of a better alternative.
+That the tactics of British admirals during the wars of 1793–1815 had themselves no such advantage was demonstrated at the Battle of Lissa in 1811.
 The tactics were justified because the reliance of admirals on the quality of their fleets was well based.
 A vessel, while bearing down on an enemy's line, could not be exposed to the fire of three enemies at once, when at a distance less than 950 yards, because the guns could not be trained to converge on a nearer point.
 The whole range of effective fire was only a thousand yards or a little over.
 The chance that a ship would be dismasted and stopped before reaching the enemy's line was small.